NMAP

 Nmap is available for various operating systems, including Windows, Linux, and macOS.
 To install Nmap:

-Windows: Download the installer from the official Nmap download page and follow the on-screen instructions.
+Windows: Download the installer from the and follow the on-screen instructions.

 Linux: Use your distribution's package manager.
 For example, on Debian-based systems: